ITU-BDSA2024-GROUP21/Chirp/README.md

 dotnet run --project src/Chirp.Razor/Chirp.Web
 ```

 This will host the local Nooter clone on localhost.
 The default port is: [https://localhost:5273](https://localhost:5273).
 You can now utilize the full funcionality of Nooter.
 However, please note that it operates on a local sqlite database, meaning that you will not be able to interact with other users in real time.
-That happens on the [Official Nooter](https://bdsagroup021chirprazor.azurewebsites.net/).
+Neither will you be able to use your GitHub account to register, as that requires organization secrets.
+Both of these things are however possible on the [Official Nooter Website](https://bdsagroup021chirprazor.azurewebsites.net/).

 # How to run tests